-Our first step in the process was determining engagement: how do we attract new conference goers, engage them at the conference, and encourage them to return the following year?
-It all starts with a cohesive package of content that targets audiences before, during, and after the event.
+Our first step in the process was determining engagement: how do we attract new conference goers, engage them at the conference and encourage them to return the following year?
+It all starts with a cohesive package of content that targets audiences before, during and after the event.
 Therefore, we approached the project in three phases—continue reading to find out how we did it.

-To start, we focused on materials: what content do we have from last years conference and how can we weave that into the current hopscotch brand.
+To start, we focused on materials: what content did we have from the previous year’s conference and how could we weave that into the current hopscotch brand?
 New Kind developed a look for the festival that leaned heavily on textures and color treated photos which gave us a place to start.
 Using existing footage from the previous year combined with a dynamic graphics package, we created a hype video that is all about energy.
 The goal of this piece was to encompass the emotion of previous conferences and encouraged attendance for future ones.